-End Enquiries of management - in relation to related parties Question Response 1.
-Confirm that you have disclosed to the auditor: the identity of any related parties, including changes from the prior period; the nature of the relationships with these related parties; details of any transactions with these related parties entered into during the period, including the type and purpose of the transactions.
-Yes, related parties have been disclosed and accounted for in the accounts 2.
-What controls are in place to identify, authorise, approve, account for and disclose related party transactions and relationships?
-Regular discussion with Accountants, finance and democratic services staff to identify related parties and put together the required disclosures.
+Qu estion 2019-20 Response 1.
+Confirm that you have disclosed to the auditor: Related parties have been disclosed within the Statement of Accounts, and are accounted for within the accounts. • the identity of any related parties, including changes from the prior period; • the nature of the relationships with these related parties; • details of any transactions with these related parties entered into during the period, including the type and purpose of the transactions.
+2. What controls are in place to identify, authorise, approve, account for and disclose related party transactions and relationships?
+The Head of the SRS completes and Declaration of Interest on an annual basis and this is lodged with the Director of Environment and Housing Elected members also complete a declaration of interest on an annual basis and this is retained within the Democratic Services unit of their Local Authority.
+No declarations have been made in 2019/2020